- Finding Authorized Space

 A parking permit signifies an individual has been granted the privilege of parking on University property.
 Ownership of the parking permit remains with the University.
 Individuals are not allowed to transfer permit ownership.
 All permits reported lost or stolen should be returned to the Parking Office immediately upon recovery.
 Possession or use of a lost/stolen permit or a forged/altered permit will result in a fine, tow and impoundment of vehicle and loss of parking privileges.

 Parking permits or passes must be displayed according to the parking regulations or special instructions provided by the Parking Office at the time of issuance.
 A parking permit is not considered valid unless it is displayed correctly on the vehicle.
 The permit's number must be facing the windshield.

 Stall designation: Parking is permitted only within marked stalls in paved lots.

-White Stalls: Stalls are marked by two white lines on either side and across closed end of the space except for some handicapped spaces that may be marked with yellow lines on each side of the space.
+White Stalls: Stalls are marked by white lines on either side and across closed end of the space except for some handicapped spaces that may be marked with yellow lines on each side of the space.
 At some locations, a bumper block will designate a valid parking space.

 Yellow Markings: Yellow curbs and hashed out areas are designated fire lanes or no parking zones.
 Yellow marked areas are tow-away zones and must be kept clear at all times for emergency vehicles.